xyphro/UsbGpib/README.md

 All those goals are met.

-# 13th Januart '24 update
+# 13th January '24 update

 New year, new update :-)